MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

 cordova emulate android
 ```

-To run the application on a real device attached to the development workstation, execute the Cordova CLI command <code>cordova run [platform]</code>
+To run the application on a real device attached to the development workstation, execute the Cordova CLI command `cordova run [platform]`

 Run the application on an iOS device: